 Our Delivery Program 2022-26 and Operational Plan 2022-23 is informed by our suite of high-level strategies.
-These 'informing strategies' sit between the CSP and Delivery Program in the IP&R Framework, and provide more detailed direction on CSP outcomes and focus areas, and guide how we will respond to our strategic context and relevant legislative requirements.
+These 'informing strategies' sit between the CSP and Delivery Program in the IP&R Framework, and provide more detailed direction on CSP issues and Priority Areas, and guide how we will respond to our strategic context and relevant legislative requirements.